Katharine Ross: Semi-retirement and comeback

-Ross dropped out of Hollywood for a while after in 1969 marrying cinematographer Conrad Hall.
+Ross dropped out of Hollywood for a while in 1969 after marrying cinematographer Conrad Hall.
 She occasionally acted, appearing in Get to Know Your Rabbit (1972), They Only Kill Their Masters (1972), which reunited her with James Garner, and Chance and Violence (1974) with Yves Montand.
 She refused several more roles, including a part in 1974 film The Towering Inferno.

 Preferring stage acting, Ross returned to the small playhouses in Los Angeles for much of the 1970s.
 "I'm aware that I have the reputation for being difficult", she later said.

 One of her best-known roles came in the 1975 film The Stepford Wives, for which she won the Saturn Award for Best Actress.

 She reprised the role of Etta Place in a 1976 ABC television film, Wanted: The Sundance Woman, a sequel to Butch Cassidy and the Sundance Kid.
 Ross subsequently appeared in the drama film Voyage of the Damned (1977) about a doomed ocean liner carrying Jewish refugees from Nazi Germany, which earned her a second Golden Globe Award for Best Supporting Actress.
 She was also in The Betsy (1978) and the disaster film The Swarm (1978).
 Next, Ross co-starred opposite Sam Elliott in the supernatural horror film The Legacy (1978), playing a woman who finds herself subject to an ancestral curse at an English estate.
 Ross had previously worked with Elliott on Butch Cassidy and the Sundance Kid.